Upturn unsubscribed user

 industry overview logo Industry Overview

-The shipping and logistics industry is highly competitive and cyclical, influenced by global trade, economic conditions, and fuel prices.
-It is currently navigating supply chain disruptions and inflationary pressures.
+The ocean transportation and logistics industry is highly competitive and cyclical, influenced by global trade patterns, economic conditions, and regulatory changes.
+The industry is currently facing challenges such as overcapacity and fluctuating fuel prices.

 Positioning